OtsoKarali/InterimValuationModel/README.md

 # Interim Valuation Model

-A project for creating interim valuation models.
+A project for creating interim valuation